lp64ace/metin2routes/README.md

 cmake -G "Visual Studio 17 2022" -A Win32 /path/to/source
 ```

-Building the project is also straight forward.
+Compiling the project is also straight forward.

 ```sh
 cmake --build . --config Release